 This 4,510-hectare Aquila private nature reserve is rich in Khoi-San and Boer War history and is home to three new biomes of vegetation set in the most magnificent Karoo mountains, valleys, rivers and kloofs.

+The Private Game Reserve nestles in a Big 5, malaria-free game reserve which is from Cape Town a two-hour scenic drive.
 The restaurant opens up to a sunken boma area - a unique design feature to Aquila.
 Originally the homestead, this building has been redesigned into an elegant, yet intimate colonial style Cigar Bar.
 It provides one with the opportunity of enjoying an after-dinner nightcap in front of the roaring log fire while sampling the quality cigars on offer.

 There are two open bars; the one in the restaurant, and the other one adjoins the Cigar Bar.
 Both feature large leather sofas in which to relax, read a book or catch up with friends.
 The restaurant lounge has an open fireplace, and the Cigar Bar room offers DSTV facilities.